Infected Gum Pocket: Causes & Treatment

 Risk Factors for Infected Gum Pocket

-Some factors can increase the risk of periodontal disease and infected gum pocket, including:
+Some factors can increase the risk of periodontal disease and infected gum pockets, including:

 • Poor oral hygiene habits.

 • Smoking or chewing tobacco.
-Read more about how you get gum disease from tobacco.
+Learn more about how you get gum disease from tobacco.

 • Crooked teeth, which are harder to clean.